allenai/OLMo-Eval/paloma/README.md

 Our approach for fixing the training data order requires the use of [the same OLMo training code](https://github.com/allenai/OLMo/tree/1f2f02052d2a5ecba82ff45bbfc731651b1e7d29) that we employ to train our 1B parameter baselines.
 Contemporary LMs train on instances that are maximum sequence length concatenations of training documents, so we must fix the order of concatenated instances.
 We do this by fixing the tokenization, maximum sequence length, and random seed, as well as providing dataloading code where order is invariant to number of devices.

 ### Fixing the vocabulary
-We ask that submissions that do not investigate changes in vocabulary opt in to our standardized vocabulary to enable the greatest level of comprability.
-That vocabulary is available from the tokenizer hosted on HuggingFace hub as `allenai/gpt-neox-olmo-dolma-v1_5`.
+If you do not investigate changes in vocabulary we recommend standardized vocabulary to enable the greatest level of comparability.
+The vocabulary we employ in our baseline models is available from the tokenizer hosted on HuggingFace hub as `allenai/gpt-neox-olmo-dolma-v1_5`.

 ## Citation